RichardLee0211/CS240DS_Lewis/README.md

 # cs240mytest
-this is just a repository for my cs240 class code assignment.
+this is a repository for my cs240 class code assignment and project. do not copy and paste, TAs could catch a copied code easily
 =======================================================================
 TOPICS FOR EXAM 1 INCLUDE (but may not be limited to!)
 THE FOLLOWING:
 =======================================================================